-Uncertainty is undoubtedly one of the biggest barriers to decision-making.
+Uncertainty is undoubtedly one of the largest barriers to decision-making.

 Neuromarketing, often called consumer neuroscience is a relatively new field of marketing that uses neuroscience to understand better how consumers make decisions.

-By understanding what's going on in the brain when someone sees or interacts with a product, businesses can create marketing campaigns that are more likely to result in a sale.
+By understanding what is going on in the brain when someone sees or interacts with a product, businesses can create marketing campaigns that are more likely to result in a sale.

-It is important to understand what neuromarketing is, how it works, and some of its benefits for businesses.
+It is essential to understand what neuromarketing is, how it works, and some of its benefits for businesses.

 What is Neuromarketing marketing?